 The Houses October Built

 Another combination of found footage and mockumentary, The Houses October Built is creepy on many levels.
 It’s never clear what’s actually going on, if anything is going on.
 But there’s so much dread hanging over it, it’s like a Creepypasta being told directly to the screen.
 Is it real?
 Do these kinds of things happen in professional haunted houses?
-The movie doesn’t really answer these things, leaving you with a lot to wonder about after it’s over.
+The movie doesn’t really answer these questions, leaving you with a lot to wonder about after it’s over.
 Great for sparking morbid research.

-More people really need to see Lake Mungo.
+More people need to see Lake Mungo.
 It’s garnered some critical acclaim, but few horror fans actually seem to have caught it, which is a real shame because it’s absolutely worth the watch.
 There’s so much going on, from the family’s attempt to deal with their tragic loss to the events that occur afterward.
 Is it supernatural?
 Or is the family imagining a paranormal scenario in an effort to keep their child alive in their own minds?

 Behind the Mask: The Rise of Leslie Vernon